Kitware/geowatch/docs/source/manual/misc/supporting_projects.rst

 Supporting Projects
 ===================

-These are a list of important projects that are used extensively in GEOWATCH.
-In some cases these are being developed simultaneously with GEOWATCH.
+These are a list of important projects that are used extensively in GeoWATCH.
+In some cases these are being developed simultaneously with GeoWATCH.

 * https://gitlab.kitware.com/computer-vision/kwcoco - Importance: CRITICAL - This is our data exchange